 Create an automatic night light by combing the micro:bits on-board light sensor and the control kit’s bi colour LED.

 Design and create a simple control system to notify the user when a plant’s moisture drops below a set level.
 Combining an external sensor and multiple external outputs the students will expand their knowledge of building useful control systems.

 Keep in Touch

-We would love to keep in touch with you and as a result aid you along your digital making journey.
+We would love to keep in touch with you and as a result aid you along your digital education journey.

-Becoming a digital maker subscriber means you will receive exclusive offers and we will keep you up to date with new resources and kits, as well as upcoming events and workshops.
+Becoming a digital education subscriber means you will receive exclusive offers and we will keep you up to date with new lessons and kits, as well as upcoming events and workshops.

 Let us know how your digital education journey is progressing.
 Send us pictures and videos of your awesome creations and use the hashtag below.